SelfGrader: LLM Jailbreak Detection via Anchored Token-Level Logits: Introduction

-To address these limitations, we propose \textbf{SelfGrader}, a lightweight guardrail method that turns jailbreak detection into a simple but effective grading problem.
-Unlike prior approaches that depend on heavy model training or keyword matching, SelfGrader directly leverages the LLM’s logit outputs as safety signals.
-Specifically, the key idea is to use a small set of numerical tokens (NTs) (e.g., 0–9) as a scoring scale: given a user query, the guardrail model ``grades'' its maliciousness, and the logits over these NTs reveal the model’s internal safety judgment.
-Finally, we introduce a dual-perspective logit (DPL) scoring rule that considers both malicious and benign views, producing a stable score to decide whether the user query should be blocked or allowed. {By doing so, SelfGrader interprets the model’s internal safety judgment in \textbf{numerical space}, using the logits associated with digit tokens.
-This converts the LLM’s latent belief state about safety (either maliciousness or benignness) into a calibrated numerical signal, rather than text or discrete labels.}

-Our main contributions are summarized as follows: \begin{itemize} \item We introduce SelfGrader, a lightweight guardrail method that solves jailbreak detection as a numerical grading problem using token-level logits. {SelfGrader eliminates the need for expensive safety-classifier training or slow internal-representation inspection, making it advantageous for practical deployment and compatible with low-resource or latency-sensitive settings. }
+To address these limitations, we propose \textbf{SelfGrader}, a lightweight guardrail method that turns jailbreak detection into a simple yet effective grading problem.
+Unlike prior approaches that rely on costly model training or brute-force keyword matching, SelfGrader directly leverages the guardrail LLM's output logits as safety signals.
+Specifically, the key idea is to use a small set of ordinal numerical tokens (NTs) (e.g., 0–9) as a scoring scale: given a user query, the guardrail model ``grades'' its maliciousness, and the logits over these NTs reveal the model’s internal safety judgment.
+To faithfully align this grading with a user-desired safety rubric, we further propose principled guidelines for constructing guardrail instructions and in-context learning (ICL) anchor examples, guided by the Probably Approximately Correct (PAC)-based framework for in-context learnability.
+Finally, we introduce a dual-perspective logit (DPL) scoring rule that considers both the maliciousness and benignness perspectives, producing a stable score for deciding whether the user query should be blocked or allowed.
+By doing so, SelfGrader interprets the model's internal safety judgment in the \textbf{numerical space} through the logits associated with NTs.
+This converts the model's implicit safety assessment (either maliciousness or benignness) into an anchored numerical signal.
+Our main contributions are summarized as follows: \begin{itemize} \item We introduce SelfGrader, a lightweight guardrail method that solves jailbreak detection as a numerical grading problem using anchored token-level logits.
+It eliminates the need for expensive safety-classifier training or exhaustive keyword matching, making it advantageous for practical deployment and compatible with resource-sensitive settings.

-\item {Instead of relying on the ambiguous textual generations or the entire vocabulary-level logits, SelfGrader operates on a compact set of NT-based logits, forming a closed, invariant, and task-aligned yet flexible numerical space that addresses the instability of safety-semantic space.}

-\item We propose a DPL scoring rule that evaluates the safety of a user query from both maliciousness and benignness perspectives.
-This dual-view design captures the true degree of harmfulness while mitigating prompt-specific bias, resulting in a more stable guardrail signal that effectively reduces the false positive rate.
+\item We design an anchored numerical space over compact NTs, where PAC-guided ICL anchors align the grading scale with the safety rubric and reduce the instability of decoded safety semantics.
+We further introduce a DPL scoring rule that jointly evaluates maliciousness and benignness, producing a more stable guardrail signal with fewer false positives.